‘Poldark’ Season 3: PBS, BBC Teaser Trailer – 3 Spoilers You Might Have Missed

 At the two-second mark in the Poldark Season 3 teaser trailer, Ross and Demelza can be seen following behind Caroline Penvenen (Gabriella Wilde), as the trio heads towards an opulent abode.
 The pillars at least hint at such.
 The very next scene shows Demelza in front of Caroline, and Ross.
 She appears to take in the ambiance of the mansion, the previous Poldark teaser scene had shown them readying to enter.

 For his part, Ross does not seem as impressed as Demelza.
 Interestingly both of their eyes look up, and off in the same direction, at the same moment.
-Have they both spotted the host of the soirée?
+Have they both spotted the host of the soiree?
 If so, who could it be?

 Will it seems unlikely the group would be attending an event at George Warleggan’s, however stranger things have happened on Poldark.
 There is a possibility the host is Poldark Season 3 newcomer, Hugh Armitage.